Last summer, I took an online class to learn more about product management.

 *CAC = Customer Acquisition Cost; ** LTV = (customer) Life Time Value

-The Time landing page got the most views and conversions, so our MVP focused primarily on leveraging pockets of free time within a schedule.
+The Time landing page had the highest conversion rate, so our MVP focused primarily on leveraging pockets of free time within a schedule.

 Prototype & testing